Region of Interest

 • Point B spans the second vector from the origin.

-• The two extents extrude the base frame into a box.
+• The two extents (Box::Extents) extrude the base frame into a box.
 The cross-product of vectors OA and OB defined by Point O, Point A and Point B gives the direction of the extents.
 A negative extent will therefore extrude in the opposite direction of the cross-product.

 ../../_images/roi_explanation.png